toshiro-en-miyamoto/cpp/gcc/BUILD_GCC.md

 If you are building a compiler to produce code for the machine it runs on (a native compiler), you normally do not need to specify any operands to `configure`; it will try to guess the type of machine you are on and use that as the build, host and target machines.

+- `host`
+  - The *host* machine is the system where you want to run the resulting compiler (normally the build machine).
+  - Deb: `aarch64-linux-gnu`
+  - pi4: `aarch64-linux-gnu`
+  - otherwise long directory names `aarch64-unknown-linux-gnu`
 - `build`
   - The *build* machine is the system which you are using.
-  - Deb: `aarch64-linux-gnu`
-  - pi4: N/A (building a a native compiler)
-- `host`
-  - The *host* machine is the system where you want to run the resulting compiler (normally the build machine).
   - Deb: `aarch64-linux-gnu`
   - pi4: N/A (building a a native compiler)
 - `target`